Primary Navigation Mobile

 Volkswagen Tiguan (2021)

-Handling in the R is a totally different beast than the rest of the range.
+The R is a totally different beast to the rest of the range when it comes to the driving experience.
 Naturally, the chassis has been tuned to deal with all that extra power – that means stiffer suspension, larger wheels and more aggressive dampers.

-The four-wheel drive and torque vectoring systems seemed pretty unphased during our time of testing, too, dealing with all the power effectively and showing little signs of losing traction in our dry weather conditions.
+The four-wheel drive and torque vectoring systems seemed pretty unphased during our testing, dealing with all the power effectively and showing little signs of losing traction in our dry weather conditions.

 Considering the Tiguan’s bigger body, turn-in is still sharp and body control is impressive for something so tall.
 The heavier steering in Race mode isn’t too artificial and the brakes are effective.
 There’s an element of this feeling like a taller Audi S3 with its ability to cover ground quickly while isolating you from road imperfections at the same time.